 After about a week of that, we learned that there is some fine tuning.

 Sayon suo sdei pronounced Sigh on suess

 a day is said in the evening.

 If you want to learn more Khmer, here is a book that they were recommending.

 Their numbering system is interesting.
 When they get to six, it is five plus one.

-After breakfast I was walking back to our tent looking at my phone to see if I had a connection to the internet.
+After breakfast I was walking back to our tent looking at my phone to see if I had a connection to the Internet.
 I missed a step and fell down onto the walkway.
 The staff came running.
 Just a few scrapes and bruises.
 Note: Never walk while looking at a cell phone…I knew better.

 We boarded the boat and headed back to what is more familiar.
-We get a last look at this young recovering forest.
+We got a last look at this young recovering forest.
 Only 15 years ago there were no trees.
 I am very proud of the work that they have done and continue to do.

 It seems odd to me that a government can sell off parts of a national park.
 I thought a national park is protected by the government.
 The Wildlife Alliance can only protect their part of the park which is outlined in green.